ardanlabs/gotraining/reading/design_guidelines.md

 Writing idiomatic code in Go gets you a long way.
 But you can do so much more when you know how these things work.

-#### Integrity, Readability, Performance and Micro-Optimization
+#### Trade-Offs

 You can't make the best decisions without understanding the impact of your decisions.
 Every decision you make, every line of code you write comes with trade-offs.
-These trade-offs falls into these four areas.
-Before you allow a higher numbered trade-off trump a lower numbered trade-off, you must consciously and with great reason be able to explain yourself.
+Evaluate the trade-offs of a decision in this order: Integrity, Readability, and then Performance.
+Before you allow a lower priority trade-off to trump you must consciously and with great reason be able to explain yourself.

 **1) Integrity**
 This is the accuracy and consistency of your code performing every read, write and the execution of every instruction.
 Nothing trumps integrity - EVER.